R3DRUN3/magnet/README.md

-## activity logs
+## Activity logs
-For each execution, Magnet writes detailed activity logs (in various formats) to `%USERPROFILE%\Documents\MagnetTelemetry`.
+For each execution, Magnet writes detailed activity logs (in various formats) to a fixed path, for example on windows:
+`%USERPROFILE%\Documents\MagnetTelemetry`.
 Activity artifacts may also be created in that directory or in other locations, depending on the module:
 for example, in the ransomware simulation, the encrypted files are stored in the `MagnetTelemetry` folder, while the ransom note is placed on the user's `Desktop`.

-## tests
+## Tests
 Some modules already implement unit testing, for example:
 ```bash
 cargo test --test ransom_note_test